vatpac-technology/sops/docs/aerodromes/procedural/Albury.md

   <figcaption>AY ADC Airspace</figcaption>
 </figure>

-AY ADC is responsible for the Class D airspace in the AY CTR `BCTA` to `A045`.
+AY ADC is responsible for the Class D airspace in the AY keyhole `BCTA` to `A045`.

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.